anajlm/AdaTask/README.md

 - `TaskController`: Interface that provides methods for basic task operations such as creating, deleting, editing, and displaying tasks.
 It also includes a method for running the task-specific menu.

+- TaskWithDeadlineController: Interface extending TaskController, specifically for tasks with deadlines.
+It includes methods for handling deadline-related operations.
+- FilterableTaskController: Interface for controllers that support task filtering based on specific criteria.
+- FilterableTaskWithDeadlineController: Extends TaskWithDeadlineController and FilterableTaskController, combining functionality for tasks with deadlines and filtering capabilities.

-- `PersonalTaskControllerImpl`, `StudyTaskControllerImpl`, and `WorkTaskControllerImpl`: Implement the `TaskController` interface, providing task-specific implementations for task operations.
-Each task controller displays a specific menu for its type of task.
+- `PersonalTaskController`: Implements the `TaskController` interface, providing task-specific implementations for task operations.

+- `StudyTaskController` and `WorkTaskController`: Implements FilterableTaskWithDeadlineController for managing work tasks with deadlines.
+It supports filtering tasks by client and includes operations for task manipulation.

-- `ApplicationController`: Serves as the main controller, managing the overall flow of the application.
+- `MainController`: Serves as the main controller, managing the overall flow of the application.
 It interacts with the user, displays the main menu, and delegates control to the specific task controllers based on user input.

 ### Application Flow